Investigation & Social Issues

 RED CODE FOR THE BEEF 52’

-From pasture to slaughterhouse and from butcher to plate, beef follows a chain that sustains and feeds millions of people.
+From pasture to slaughterhouse and butcher to plate, beef follows a chain that sustains and feeds millions of people.

 RENEE’S BRAIN 52’